HarshavardhanK/finetune/README.md

-# LoRA Finetuning in SageMaker HyperPod
+# LoRA Finetuning using Distributed Infrastructure

 This repository contains Terraform configurations and scripts to set up a SageMaker HyperPod environment for distributed training, specifically optimized for LoRA fine-tuning of large language models using Optimum Neuron.